joeldev/JLRoutes/README.md

   "JLRoutePattern" : "/:object/:action/:primaryKey"
 }
 ```

-### Features ###
-* Simple API with minimal impact to existing codebases
-* Parse any number of parameters interleaved throughout the URL
-* Seamlessly parses out GET URL parameters and passes them along as part of the parameters dictionary
-* Routes prioritization
-* Return NO from a handler block for JLRoutes to look for the next matching route
-* No dependencies other than Foundation

 ### Apps using JLRoutes ###
 * None that I know of so far!
 Feel free to create an issue asking me to add your app, if you're making use of JLRoutes.